inspetor/slate/source/includes/_exception.md

 7002  | account_id is a required property.
 It must not be null 7003  | status is a required property.
 It must not be null 7004  | is_fraud is a required property.
-It must not be null 7005  | update_timestamp is a required property.
+It must not be null 7005  | timestamp is a required property.
 It must not be null 7006  | items is a required property.
 It must not be null neither an empty array 7007  | payment is a required property.
 It must not be null 7008  | The status is not a valid one